hlokomani-tuks/PA5-221-Repo/README.md

 Default login details: email:hello@gmail.com
                        password:helloWorld123@

+                Viewing a wine;

+This is a core mechanic of our web application.
+Right from the home page, users can browse and sort wines to find exactly what they are looking for.
+Once found, they can click on a wine and they will be redirected to a page that shows them more information about the wine.
+Information such as: year, region, sweetness, tannin, winery name, variety of grape and the food that pairs best with that wine.
+They will also be shown an image of the wine so that they can find it with ease at a wine store.

                 Reviewing a wine:

 If a user would like to review a wine, they can click on the wine they'd like to review from the